Single Sign-On (SSO) via SAML

 Contact HackerOne if you have another SAML provider.

-1. Go to Program Settings > General > Authentication.
+1. Go to Organization Settings > Authentication > SAML (SSO).

-2. Click Start Test in the Test it section of the SAML Configuration page.
+1. Click Start Test in the Test settings section of the SAML Configuration page.

 2. Click Start test now.

-1. Enter your login credentials to the test window.
+3. Enter your login credentials in the test window.
 After your login attempt, the test will either succeed or fail and provide warning messages about your test login.
-If your test fails, run another test by going back to step 6 above.
+If your test fails, run another test by going back to the previous step.

-1. Click Verify in the Verify SAML Settings modal.
+1. Click Verify settings.
 Once you verify your settings, you won't be able to change your settings or run tests on the domain anymore.

-2. Click Enable SAML once you're ready to migrate all user accounts to SAML authentication.
+2. Click Enable SAML once you're ready to migrate user accounts to SAML authentication.

-Once you've successfully enabled SAML, all users that are part of the domain will be required to authenticate using SAML.
+Once you've successfully enabled SAML, all users who are part of the domain will be required to authenticate using SAML.
 The passwords associated with those accounts will be removed.
-Users will receive instructions on their first log in informing them of the change.
+Users will receive instructions on their first log-in informing them of the change.

 Additional Information